jfanjoy/helicopter/README.md

-Minetest 0.4.7+ mod: Simple helicopter
+Minetest 5.1-dev+ mod: Simple helicopter
 =======================
-by Pavel_S
+originally by Pavel_S
+reworked by DS-minetest

 License of source code:
 -----------------------
-GPL_v2
+original code by Pavel_S: GPL_v2
+changes by DS-minetest: TODO
+`matrix.lua` file: CC0

 License of media (textures and sounds):
 ---------------------------------------

 helicopter_motor.ogg by  Robinhood76 | License: Attribution Noncommercial

+textures and model are probably by Pavel_S, TODO